itscodenation/flw1-rps-20-21-starter/README.md

 - [ ] Push your changes!

 ## Projects Extensions:
-- [ ] Style the page to fit your personality
+- [ ] Designed to fit the developer's personality
 - [ ] Validates input so that it will return “Not valid input” if the user types in a wrong choice.
 - [ ] Accepts any form of a word regardless of capitalization (i.e. “Rock” “rock” roCk”)
 - [ ] Keeps track of total wins and losses, until the page refreshes.
-- [ ] Create a game with more variety in throwing options.
+- [ ] Allows for more variety in throwing options.
 Example: [Rock-Paper-Scissors-Lizard-Spock](http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock)

 ## References/Tools
 * [Fellowship Reference Table]()